mlaitinen/documentation/content/applications/productivity/discuss/overview/get_started.rst

    task’s followers, and secondly on *Employees*.
 If the record being searched does not match with either a follower or employee, the scope of the search becomes all partners.

-Chat status
+User status
 -----------

-It is helpful to see what colleagues are up to and how quickly they can respond to messages by checking their *Status*.
+It is helpful to see what colleagues are up to and how quickly they can respond to messages by checking their *status*.
 The status is shown on the left side of a contact’s names on Discuss’ sidebar and on the *Messaging menu*.

 - Green = online